IBM/analyze-insights-on-startup-using-watson-studio/README.md

 ## 2. Setup the SPSS Modeler on your Watson Studio Project

-* Download the stream file from the repo- `Insert Stream link`
+* Download the stream file from the repo- https://github.com/IBM/analyze-insights-on-startup-using-watson-studio/blob/master/code/Analyze_Startup_Data.str
 * Open your Watson Studio from IBM Cloud Dashboard and Navigate to the created project.
 * Click on the `Add to Project` button and select `Modeller Flow`.